eecs-330/winter2020/pages/_lectures/03lab.md

 * Introduce yourself
 * Some questions to ask your partner:
-    * What topics are you interested in?
+    * What topics / problems are you interested in?
     * What are some apps / websites / designs that inspire you and why?
-    * What do you want to get out of the class
+    * What do you want to get out of the class?
 * Switch roles

 Note: you will switch partners every 3 minutes, so make it quick!